pkamenarsky/ocean/README.md

 ## Live Demo

 Check out a complete functioning live demo [here](http://pkamenarsky.github.com/ocean/ocean.html).
+Note: Firefox seems to have problems loading the textures when the page is opened by clicking the link with the middle mouse button.
+So either copy the link and paste it into a fresh tab or just click the link using the left mouse button.

 ## Building